Uniform Local Tabularity in Intuitionistic Logic: Pre-uniform local tabularity

-Whilst we remain agnostic over this question, we finish this paper by showing that over a well-known intermediate logic -- the system $\mathsf{KG}$ of Kuznetsov-Gerciu \cite{kuznetsovgerciu} (for an overview of the system see \cite[Chapter 4]{bezhanishviliphdthesis}).
+We will provide a solution to Problem \ref{big problem} in the case of extensions of the system $\mathsf{KG}$ of Kuznetsov-Gerciu \cite{kuznetsovgerciu} (for an overview of the system see \cite[Chapter 4]{bezhanishviliphdthesis}).
 Such a system has a very broad range of extensions, and a rich semantics, which has made it useful for several purposes in the study of superintuitionistic logic (e.g. \cite{Bezhanishvili2025}).
-One of its key extensions is the logic $\mathsf{RN}=\mathrm{Log}(\mathsf{RN})$, the logic of the frame of the Rieger-Nishimura ladder.
-The following was shown in \cite[Theorem 4.6.5]{bezhanishviliphdthesis}:
+One of its key extensions is the logic $\mathsf{RN}=\mathrm{Log}(\mathsf{RN})$ --- the logic of the frame of the Rieger-Nishimura ladder (see Figure \ref{fig:riegernishimura}), which is dual to the \textit{Rieger-Nishimura lattice}, the free $1$-generated Heyting algebra.